MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Functions/Get-MgUserContactFolderContactDelta.md

 ## SYNOPSIS
 Get a set of contacts that have been added, deleted, or updated in a specified folder.
-A delta function call for contacts in a folder is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contacts in \nthat folder.
+A delta function call for contacts in a folder is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contacts in that folder.
-This allows you to maintain and synchronize a local store of a user's contacts without \nhaving to fetch the entire set of contacts from the server every time.
+This allows you to maintain and synchronize a local store of a user's contacts without having to fetch the entire set of contacts from the server every time.

 > [!NOTE]
 > To view the beta release of this cmdlet, view [Get-MgBetaUserContactFolderContactDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserContactFolderContactDelta?view=graph-powershell-beta)